Matroid polytopes and their volumes: matroid polytopes are generalized permutohedra

 where $z^-_I= \sum_{J \subseteq I \, : y_J < 0} (-y_J)$ and $z^+_I = \sum_{J \subseteq I \, : y_J \geq 0} y_J$.
 Now $z_I +z^-_I = z^+_I$ gives

 as desired.
 Uniqueness is clear. \end{proof}

 Let $M$ be a matroid of rank $r$ on the set $E$.
 The \emph{matroid polytope} of $M$ is the polytope $P_M$ in $\R^E$ whose vertices are the indicator vectors of the bases of $M$.
-The known description of the polytope $P_M$ by inequalities makes it apparent that it is a generalized permutohedron: \begin{proposition} \cite{We} The matroid polytope of a matroid $M$ on $E$ with rank function $r$ is $P_M=P_E(\{r-r(E-I)\}_{I \subseteq E}).$ \end{proposition} \begin{proof} The inequality description for $P_M$ is:
+The known description of the polytope $P_M$ by inequalities makes it apparent that it is a generalized permutohedron: \begin{prop} \cite{We} The matroid polytope of a matroid $M$ on $E$ with rank function $r$ is $P_M=P_E(\{r-r(E-I)\}_{I \subseteq E}).$ \end{prop} \begin{proof} The inequality description for $P_M$ is: